homiak/stoneblocks/README.md

-# StoneBlocks Mod for minetest based games (most functionality works in other minetest based games like kawaii and multicraft)
+# Stoneblocks Mod for minetest based games (most functionality works in other minetest based games like kawaii and multicraft)

 ## Overview
 StoneBlocks adds a variety of stone-based blocks with unique properties, including light-emitting stones and decorative blocks.
 Some block reacts to player proximity, creating a dynamic and immersive environment.